stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     jenv

-### Python Development
+### Python Development: pyenv

 Current versions of macOS include a copy of Python 3, but this will not be the latest version of Python.
-Use Homebrew to install the latest release of Python.
+Use Homebrew to install *pyenv*.
+This tool enables you to use multiple versions of Python.

 ### Rust Development: rustup